ibmresilient/resilient-python-api/python/README.md

   python advanced.py --help
 ```

-The usage is identical to the basic.py script, except that since it connects to the Co3 server using the REST API, you may need to specify the `--org` option (if your user is in multiple Co3 organizations).
+The usage is identical to the basic.py script, except that since it connects to the Resilient server using the REST API, you may need to specify the `--org` option (if your user is in multiple Resilient organizations).